jrleja0/Leja-Design-NYC-Portfolio-Website/README.md

 ## Description

-Welcome to the portfolio website of Jasiu Leja, Software Developer in NYC.
+Welcome!
+J R Leja Design NYC showcases the web apps, games, and other software development and art projects of Jasiu Leja.
+Jasiu is a NYC-based Fullstack/Front-End Software Developer with a passion for art and design.
+Thanks for visiting!

 ## Projects & Links